Oneirical/The-Games-Foxes-Play/design/Random Ideas.md

 * Something that lets you use Glamorous or Harmonized versions of their souls outside their normal branches. - this might be managing to pull out a serene or a roseic out of the slot it's stuck to, leaving it influenced.
 * Keep the invtree texture, use it as a cool legendary soul effect that has something to do with the inventory.
 * probably terrible. cast empty soul slots on the wheel to lose them forever with a deranged legendary.

+* Should extra inventory slots be unlockable throughout a run to scale player power?

 **Insane/overly ambitious stuff**